 - Cavalier King Charles Spaniel

 I believe though that it really depends on the dog as an individual, and who was introduced into the house first.

 Handy Hint: When we first got Claude he used to eat our cat’s poop.
 Click here to find out why and how you can stop your Frenchie from eating poop in a few simple steps.

-This guide isn’t a magic bullet that will work every time in getting your French bulldog and cat to get along.
+This guide isn’t a magic bullet to French Bulldogs and cats that will work every time in getting your French bulldog and cat to get along.

 All dogs are different, and just like us humans, have unique personalities.